Just like many of you, we’ve faced our share of plugin conflicts in WordPress. From broken layouts to mysterious error messages, we’ve seen it all.

 4. Contact Plugin Developers

-If updating does not resolve a plugin issue, then it is a good idea to reach out to the tool’s developers.
+If updating does not resolve a plugin issue, it’s a good idea to reach out to the plugin’s developers.

 You can look for support options or contact information by going to the plugin’s WordPress.org page or the developer’s website.